 Invest in an Index or Trade?

 Getting started in any endeavor can be daunting and trading or investing is no different.
+You are probably wondering to invest or trade?
 There are hundreds if not thousands of decisions to make that could all impact the outcome of your decision to plunge into the markets head first with your hard-earned money.
 You’ve heard it time and time again… 9 out of 10 retail traders fail to make money, end up either in the red financially or burn themselves out physically and emotionally.

 Before you consider deep diving into technical analysis, fundamentals, techno-fundamentals, quantitative mean reversion strategies (I’m trying to prove a point here)… you need to sit down, look yourself in the mirror and ask yourself a few serious questions.
 Do you know what trading REALLY involves and the same for investing?
 Avoid joining the herd and throwing money at the market like a giant open air casino – there is a way to win in the market and this manifests differently for anyone who wishes to jump in.
 Step one of the evolution is knowing what it’s really like to trade when compared to investing.